 Even if you have perfect vision, all contact lenses, including colored contacts, require a prescription and proper fitting by an optometrist.

-Contact us at Cornea and Contact Institute of Minnesota and make an appointment with Dr. Zachary Holland to get properly examined for a contact lens prescription.
+Contact us at Cornea and Contact Lens Institute of Minnesota and make an appointment with Dr. Zachary Holland to get properly examined for a contact lens prescription.

 The Dos and Don'ts of Colored Contact Lenses

 - DO make sure you undergo a comprehensive eye exam by an optometrist who will measure your eyes and properly fit you for contact lenses.